Africa

 Day 1

-After checking in to your lodge, enjoy your first thrilling game drive in an open-top game viewing vehicle accompanied by a lodge ranger.
-Game viewing opportunities should present themselves almost immediately in this vast game sanctuary and hopefully you will see several species of antelope, zebra, wildebeest and maybe even wild dogs - as well as several of the Big Five today.
-Then dine under the stars in the African bushveld.
+After checking in to your lodge, enjoy your first thrilling safari drive in an open-top game viewing vehicle accompanied by a lodge ranger.
+Game viewing opportunities should present themselves almost immediately in this vast game sanctuary.
+Hopefully you will see several species of antelope, zebra, wildebeest and maybe even wild dogs - as well as several of the Big Five today.
+Then dine under the stars in the atmosphere that only the African bushveld can provide.

 Note: As you will be flying in a light aircraft, you can take only soft sports bags that will fit into the aircraft baggage pods, with a maximum weight of 20 kg that is strictly enforced for safety reasons and not exceeding 16 x 12 x 24 inches (40 x 30 x 60 cm) in size.
 You can also take 5 kg in hand luggage.
 Rigid suitcases can be stored at the Fedair terminal in Johannesburg free of charge.